Geodesic structure of spacetime near singularities: Discussion

 \section{Discussion}

-In this work, we have derived a series representation for Synge's world function for FLRW and Bianchi type I spacetime.
-Interestingly, the key structural properties of the world function are captured through integrals of $1/a(t)^{2n}$, $n \in \mathbb{N}$, between the end-points of a given timelike geodesic.
-Such dependence was also observed by Buchdahl long back \cite{Buchdahl:1972rw} in expansion of $\sqrt{\Omega}$, but this expansion turns out to be bad near singularities due to spurious, unphysical divergences.
+In this work, we derive a local series representation for Synge’s world function in FLRW and Bianchi type~I spacetimes, valid within a normal convex neighbourhood $\mathcal{N}$ with $\varepsilon=t-T < 3/|\Theta_0|$ and $\ell< L_{\textrm{max}}$ to avoid caustics and ensure convergence of series.
+Specifically in FLRW, the closed form representation for $\Omega(t,T;\ell)$ is an analytic function of $t,T,\ell$ as long as scale factor is non-zero along the geodesic connecting the two points and $\ell$ is bounded by the minimum of scale factor at the endpoints, $\textrm{min}(a(T),a(t))$.
+Interestingly, the key structural properties of the world function are captured through integrals of $1/a(t')^{2n}$, $n \in \mathbb{N}$, between the end-points of a given timelike geodesic provided $a(t')\neq0$ for $t' \in (T,t)$.
+Such dependence was also observed by Buchdahl long back \cite{Buchdahl:1972rw} in the expansion of $\sqrt{\Omega}$, but this expansion turns out to be bad near singularities due to spurious, unphysical divergences.
 Our representation, on the other hand, gives well-defined limits if one of the points is singular.

-As an important concomitant, we have computed the singular and coincidence limits of the van Vleck determinant for FLRW (matter-dominated and radiation) and Bianchi class of spacetimes, focussing in particular on the Kasner limit of the Schwarzshild near singularity.
+As an important concomitant, we have computed the singular and coincidence limits of the van Vleck determinant for FLRW (matter-dominated and radiation) and Bianchi class of spacetimes, focusing in particular on the Kasner limit of the Schwarzshild near the singularity.
 The van Vleck determinant shows a divergent power law behaviour in the singular limit for matter-dominated FLRW and Kasner cases, whereas a logarithmic divergence for the radiation-dominated FLRW case.
-We provide some further insights into the geodesic structure close to singularities by investigating the behavior of extrinsic curvature for the equi-geodesic ($\Omega=$ constant) surfaces anchored at a point close to the singularity.
+We provide some further insights into the geodesic structure close to singularities by investigating the behavior of lightcones and extrinsic curvature for the equi-geodesic ($\Omega=$ constant) surfaces anchored at a point, which are asymptotic to these lightcones, thereby characterizing the causal structure of the spacetime.
 The trace of extrinsic curvature gives us the expansion of $\Omega=$ constant surfaces, and we compare this with the expansion of $t=$constant surface; the differences are interesting and shown in Fig. \ref{fig:relative_expansion_Omega}.
-The contrasting behaviour of coincidence and singularity limits of biscalars suggests that the spacetime neighbourhood near a singularity is qualitatively different from a regular region of spacetime.
-This can have implications for small scale structure of quantum spacetime.
-Several recent works have demonstrated the important role of bi-tensors in characterizing small scale structure of spacetime; \cite{Kothawala:2013maa},\cite{Kothawala:2023tuh},\cite{qmetric-rev1}, and our work provides important tools to study this structure near singularity, thereby providing a window into quantum effects near singularity.